History of Blackpool Central Railway Station, before demolition in 1966

 View of Blackpool Central site from the top of Blackpool Tower – early 1970’s

-Wikipedia tells us the very outer wall of the car park is the last visible remnant of the 1900 building.
+Wikipedia tells us the very outer wall of the car park at Bonny Street Market is the last visible remnant of the 1900 building.
 Apparently, traces of the platforms can also be seen in the car park.
 We’ll have to go and investigate!

 While you’re here…